jasonkylefrank/Front-end-Curriculum/Redux/Learn/Tips/README.md

 ...we wrap the components we want to connect to Redux with the connect() function from react-redux. <strong>Try to only do this for a top-level component, or route handlers</strong>.
 While technically you can connect() any component in your app to Redux store, avoid doing this too deeply, because it will make the data flow harder to trace.
 </blockquote>

+#### Do you spot the problem?
+Now consider the 2 issues I outlined above.
+What if only your top-level component is connected to the store and your components are deeply nested, like the above screenshot shows?
+Bingo.
+Then you're right back to having to pass that data down as props from one component to the next, all the way down your component tree.